 Diamond Beach is easily my favourite of all the sites on Nusa Penida.
 One of the reasons to spend more time is that like a diamond with many facets, a different angle brings out a different kind of beauty at this almost unearthly site.
 But the reason for this realm of fantasy to be named Diamond Beach may have more to do with the diamond-shaped rocks you see below.

 Unlike Molenteng, there is a way down.
-Unfortunately for those with weak knees, it’s a long and steep path that immediately.
+Unfortunately for those with weak knees, it’s a long and steep path.
 This has effectively kept the older fogies doing their selfies near the top.
 The path was cut out from the sheer wall of the cliff.
 It descended all the way to the rocky terrace just above the surface of the churning, splashing waters.

 The view from above and below are quite different and both are equally beautiful.
 On the sheltered terrace below, was a queue for a swing that would bring the rider on top of the waves.
 Exhilarating, no doubt, but would you join a queue and pay money to do it just for a few seconds of video?
 A slightly less popular Instagram prop is a giant bird nest.
 You can climb into the nest, stick your neck out of the entrance and smile like a bird.
 All this would have made very interesting photo opportunities if not for the need to stand in line and yawn as you watch others pretend that they are enjoying some unique experience.
 When it’s your turn to swing over the waves or act like a bird, you need to feign excitement as others in the line yawn.
 Of course, the “barrier” to entry here is a bit higher, so the queue is considerably shorter than most others we’ve encountered on the island.